-In their earliest form, the modern Olympic Games were a fairly low-key affair.
+- In their earliest form, the modern Olympic Games were a fairly low-key affair.
 They weren't heavily promoted (since most people couldn't follow them, with even radio barely existing in 1896) and competitions were open to any amateur athletes who wanted to try their luck at the games—professional athletes were actually discouraged from competing, since they would have had an unfair advantage over the common citizenry (or, more cynically, to restrict the games to "amateurs" rich enough to pay for their own training without endorsements).

-The 1900 and 1904 Olympics, in Paris and St. Louis respectively, were held as appendages to World's Fairs being held in those cities at the same time.
+- The 1900 and 1904 Olympics, in Paris and St. Louis respectively, were held as appendages to World's Fairs being held in those cities at the same time.
 They both took place over a series of months and were very low-key affairs.
 The St. Louis Games attracted very few international athletes, allowing Americans to win most of the medals.

-The first FIFA World Cup in 1930 was entered by just 13 teams.
+- The first FIFA World Cup in 1930 was entered by just 13 teams.
 The first winners, Uruguay, subsequently skipped the next two Tournaments and didn't play again until 1950 (when they won again!)

-As recently as the 1950 tournament, it was common for teams to drop out more or less at the last minute with no possibility of FIFA being able to find a replacement.
+- Up until the 1950 tournament, it was common for teams to drop out more or less at the last minute with no possibility of FIFA being able to find a replacement.

-In 1954, the 16 teams were split into four groups of four, as would be the case for the first round at the finals until 1982.
+- In 1954, the 16 teams were split into four groups of four, as would be the case for the first round at the finals until 1982.
 But instead of playing all the teams in their group once, there were two seeded teams who played against two unseeded teams.

-In qualifying for the 1950 and 1954 tournaments, the 'Home Nations' of England, Scotland, Wales and Northern Ireland (all of Ireland until 1950) were given two finals places between them, whereas Africa and Asia, two entire continents got just one between them.
+- In qualifying for the 1950 and 1954 tournaments, the 'Home Nations' of England, Scotland, Wales and Northern Ireland (all of Ireland until 1950) were given two finals places between them, whereas Africa and Asia, two entire continents got just one between them.

-The European Championship was first held in 1960.
+- The European Championship was first held in 1960.
 Until 1980 when it began to expand, the tournament finals were a relatively brief affair, featuring just four teams and four matches and lasting no more than 5 or 6 days.
 The small scale nature of this also meant that rather than choosing the hosts years in advance and granting them automatic qualification to the finals, the qualification process was held first, and the host country was picked from the four that had qualified.

 - The competition was not called the European Championship until 1968.
 In 1960 and 1964 it was called the European Nations Cup

-The competition nickname of "Euro (Year)" was not used until 1996.
+- The competition nickname of "Euro (Year)" was not used until 1996.

-Until 1946, the England football team had no manager.
+- Until 1946, the England footballnote team had no manager.
 The team was instead picked by a 'Selection Committee' chosen by the FA, who would also often send a prestigious English club manager (usually different every time) with the team to offer tactical advice.
 In 1946, this was made into a permanent position and Walter Winterbottom was appointed the first England manager.
 However, he still couldn't pick the team; that was left to the committee.
 In 1962 Winterbottom resigned and the FA offered Ipswich Town manager Alf Ramsey the job.
 He accepted on the condition that he could pick the team.
 The FA agreed, originally seeing this as an experiment that could be deemed a failure if Ramsey didn't get results.
 Ramsey went on to win the World Cup with England in 1966, and the practice stuck.

-Ironically, to this day Ramsey is the only England manager with a better win:game ratio than the Selection Commitee.
+- Ironically, to this day Ramsey is the only England manager with a better win:game ratio than the Selection Commitee.

-The first playoff defeat for Michael Jordan wasn't to Larry Bird's Celtics or the "Bad Boys" Pistons, but to... the Milwaukee Bucks led by Sidney "Sid the Squid" Moncrief, whom subsequently Jordan praised heavily.
+- The first NBA playoff defeat for Michael Jordan wasn't to Larry Bird's Celtics or the "Bad Boys" Pistons, but to... the Milwaukee Bucks led by Sidney "Sid the Squid" Moncrief, whom subsequently Jordan praised heavily.

-Even after the Ultimate Fighting Championship began, becoming the codifier for Mixed Martial Arts, the sport developed a great deal during the early years.
+- Even after the Ultimate Fighting Championship began, becoming the codifier for Mixed Martial Arts, the sport developed a great deal during the early years.
 The very first UFC event was a one-man, single elimination tournament, without any gloves or rounds, and almost no rules.
 As the years went by, many new rules were adopted until the Unified Rules of Mixed Martial Arts were adopted, which became the industry standard.